-In April 2020, Harvard University’s Weatherhead Center published an interview with Annette Idler on her work: “Armed Groups are Watching You: Life in the Borderlands”
+In April 2020, Harvard University’s Weatherhead Center published an interview with Annette Idler on her work: “Armed Groups are Watching You: Life in the Borderlands“.
+This follows various engagements at Harvard University where Annette Idler is appointed as Visiting Scholar.

 In March 2020, Borderland Battles was named on the list of International Affairs’ Top 10 Books 2020 on the occasion of International Women’s Day and as one of the Top 5 Books overall